 I sit under a Kantha quilt of indeterminable age at night when I watch TV, made by someone in the magical world of invisible possibility.

-There’s a stack that are neatly folded by the big chair that the Grandies love to sit in, and each of them has a favourite quilt to sit under.
-They are not all Indian, some of them are vintage and antique American Quilts.
+There’s a stack that is neatly folded by the big chair that the Grandies love to sit in, and each of them has a favorite quilt to sit under.
+They are not all Indian; some of them are vintage and antique American Quilts.

-That’s what I mean by bringing my travels back home, some how, they simply follow me with a smile and end up in my house and my heart.
-I don’t have to do expensive renovations, I add, subtract and rearrange my things.
-Have 4 different types of quilts on my bed, and every settee in the house is draped with deliciousness.
+That’s what I mean by bringing my travels back home; somehow, they follow me with a smile and end up in my house and my heart.
+I don’t have to do expensive renovations; I add, subtract, and rearrange my things.
+I have four different types of quilts on my bed, and every settee in the house is draped with deliciousness.

 This piece travels with me and I capture the textile expression of the places that I visit and work in by sewing them into the piece.

 An old disused Indigo skirt from Guatemala is the base, and there are pieces from India, Japan, Thailand, USA, Morocco, combined to make a unique art piece.